snubwoody/folio/README.md

 - Sync across devices
 - Mobile apps
 - Data encryption

-## 📃 License
+## License

-This project is licenced under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+Folio is free software licensed under the GNU General Public License v3.0 or later.
+See the [LICENSE](LICENSE) file for details.